 The beauty of Dhoni’s captaincy will be that he was most un-Indian captain ever to lead the side and was still the most successful one.

-For someone who has never run after any personal glory, Dhoni has earned the right to now play with complete freedom, and the team management would be doing both Dhoni and the team a great benefit.
+For someone who has never run after any personal glory, Dhoni has earned the right to now play with complete freedom, and the team management would be doing both Dhoni and the team a great benefit by allowing him that.

 Never bothered about records, unfazed by criticism, media’s best friend, treated cricket just like a game, always calm despite the match situation and no drama whatsoever.
 Just plain simple words which had impact.
 This is how the World will remember MS Dhoni when he retires.
 Though cricket fans will hope that there are no such surprises from Dhoni soon.